Luviz/luviz-blog/public/md/From-Developer-To-Senior-Developer/Readme.md

 As much as I hate code tests, I think my version of it gives me too much insights to ignore.

 ### Developer personality
-One of the first lessons I learned was that people are different, and thereby they learn differently.
+One of the first lessons I learned was that people are different.
-So I need to change my teaching methods to fit them.
+Thereby they learn differently, so I need to change my teaching methods to fit them.

-However there are few traits that I like to create and reinforce in my jr developers, and the are courage, curiosity and experimentation, self development, openness and honesty.
+However there are few traits that I like to create and reinforce in my jr developers, and they are courage, curiosity and experimentation, self development, openness and honesty.
 These traits are important to me because in my opinion these trait differentiate between an ok developer from a great developer.

 Courage, you cant have developers that are afraid of mistakes.
 Mistakes are what makes us, it is what allows us to improve and self develop.